Jane Adams (writer)

 Jane Adams (born 1960 in Leicester) is a British writer of psychological thrillers, and has published more than thirty novels.

 Her first book, The Greenway, was nominated for a John Creasey Award in 1995 and received an Authors' Club Best First Novel Award.

-Personal history

 Adams has a degree in sociology, was once lead vocalist in a folk rock band and is married with two children.
 She lives in Leicester.
 Adams teaches at De Montfort University.
 She is a Royal Literary Fund fellow.